 What is a root canal?

-Root canal can save an infected tooth by treating the tissue inside the tooth if has died or become infected.
+A root canal can save an infected tooth by treating the tissue inside the tooth if it has died or became infected.
 If the tooth is not treated it can result in a tooth extraction.
 The tissue inside the tooth is called the pulp or also known as the nerve of the tooth.
-If the pulp is infected there can be irreversible damage, decay or cracks.
+If the pulp is infected, there can be irreversible damage, decay or cracks.

 An untreated infection of the tooth pulp can also affect the jawbone and lead to an abscess.
 An abscess can be life-threatening if it continues to spread, so it’s important to get an infected tooth checked out by a dentist as soon as possible.

 Symptoms of an infected pulp which requires a root canal: